 Speak Truth To Power Human Rights Teaching Fellows Program

-The Center for Human Rights and Humanitarian Law at American University Washington College of Law (Center) and the Robert F. Kennedy Center for Justice and Human Rights (RFK Center) have launched a new transformative initiative for student-to-student peer education in the field of human rights, the Speak Truth to Power (STTP) Human Rights Teaching Fellows Program.
+The Center for Human Rights and Humanitarian Law at American University Washington College of Law (Center) and the Robert F. Kennedy Human Rights (RFK Human Rights) have launched a new transformative initiative for student-to-student peer education in the field of human rights, the Speak Truth to Power (STTP) Human Rights Teaching Fellows Program.

 Human Rights Teaching Fellows

-Following a competitive application process, ten American University Washington College of Law students were selected as 2012 STTP Human Rights Teaching Fellows.
-Fellows include former professional teachers, women who worked with refugees in Uganda and Kenya, as well as a former auctioneer.
-Click here to learn more about the 2012 Speak Truth To Power Human Rights Teaching Fellows (shown left).
+Following a competitive application process, eight American University Washington College of Law students were selected as 2013 STTP Human Rights Teaching Fellows.
+Click here to learn more about the 2013 Speak Truth To Power Human Rights Teaching Fellows.

 The Fellows participate in a one-semester seminar focused on effective techniques for teaching human rights, deepening knowledge about core human rights issues, and reflecting on the use of various mechanisms (such as documentary film) to communicate human rights issues.
 Fellows also fulfill weekly teaching assignments in local high schools during the Fall semester.
-Finally, law students collaborate with local high school teachers to develop appropriate lesson plans for their in-class work, and the high school teachers focus on integrating these lessons into their broader curriculum.
-Apply to become a 2013 STTP Human Rights Teaching Fellow!
+Finally, law students collaborate with local middle school and high school teachers to develop appropriate lesson plans for their in-class work, and the high school teachers focus on integrating these lessons into their broader curriculum.

 Speak Truth To Power